-Bimmah sinkhole was formed in limestone by a collapse of large cave chamber.
-Earlier locals believed that this hole was formed by meteorite ("piece of Moon").
+Bimmah sinkhole was formed in limestone by a collapse of a large cave chamber.
+Earlier locals believed that this hole was formed by a meteorite ("piece of Moon").

-Municipality has developed a park around the sinkhole, there is built concrete stairway leading to the lake.
+Municipality has developed a park around the sinkhole, and there is a built concrete stairway leading to the lake.
 Locals and tourists often enjoy a refreshing bath in the lake.

 Most likely the sinkhole is connected to the 600 m distant sea.
-Top layer in the lake is crystal clear, but at the depth of some 8 m water has sulfuric taste due to sulfur oxidizing bacteria and is less clear.
+The top layer in the lake is crystal clear, but at the depth of some 8 m water has a sulfuric taste due to sulfur-oxidizing bacteria and is less clear.

 This category includes outstanding sinkholes – large natural depressions or holes, which for most the part represent collapsed caves.